Fatal Fury 3

 Wow, Blue Mary really looks like Android 18 in that shot.

-Along with a cool looking world map, Fatal Fury 3 also features a ranking system when fighting against the computer, which brought some innovation to the fighting genre.
-When the player wins a round, they'll be ranked from D to triple S. The final opponents the player faces at the end of the single player mode is determined the by the player's average... with a lower score, the game will end against Yamazaki, but with a higher score they will square off against one of the Jin twins, or possibly both.
-Overall, Fatal Fury 3 was easily the best presentation of the series to date.
+The evolution and improvement of SNK's presentation in their fighting games was very apparent in Fatal Fury 3.
+In addition to cool looking world map, Fatal Fury 3 also features a ranking system when fighting against the computer, bringing innovation to the fighting genre with a pretty flashy and unique single-player arcade mode experience.
+When the player wins a round, they'll be ranked from D to triple S. The final opponents the player faces at the end of the single player mode is determined the by the player's average... with a lower score, the game will end with the player facing Ryuji Yamazaki, but with a higher score they will square off against one of the Jin twins, or possibly both.
+Overall, Fatal Fury 3 easily boasted the best presentation of the series to date.

 Developer(s): SNK